SammyDartnall10/theexchange/README.md

 A huge thanks to my sister and boyfriend for helping me in many ways, but especially in helping me extensively test this site, to make sure all operations and key tasks can be carried out easy and correctly.

-Thanks also to my mentors Aaron Sinnot for helping me build my understanding of how python, the Django framework and how relational databases work, providing direction and helping to squish those pesky bugs that keep popping up!
+Thanks also to my mentor Aaron Sinnot for helping me build my understanding of how python, the Django framework and how relational databases work, providing direction and helping to squish those final niggly bugs that evaded me until the end!

 Also, once again, I really cannot emphasise my thanks enough to the code institue tutors for their patience and help over countless hours.
 Without their direction I would still be half way through this course!